python-control/python-control/doc/plotting.rst

   the ``legend_loc`` keyword argument is set to a string or integer, it will set the position of the legend as described in the :func:`matplotlib.legend`` documentation.
-Finally, ``legend_map`` can be set to an` array that matches the shape of the suplots, with each item being a string indicating the location of the legend for that axes (or ``None`` for no legend).
+Finally, ``legend_map`` can be set to an` array that matches the shape of the subplots, with each item being a string indicating the location of the legend for that axes (or ``None`` for no legend).